CCE Quarterly: Taking a PCSP to a High Performing Network

 - Design and implement digital care strategies to reduce unnecessary encounters, accelerate appropriate care and enhance the patient experience.

-- Understand how to disrupt organizational silos to deliver care that trends toward establishing physician-led, high-performing network.
+- Outline how to disrupt organizational silos to deliver care that trends toward establishing a physician-led, high-performing network.

 Xiaoyan Huang, MD, MHCM, FACC